 - In this location, the business operates from a permanent location or establishment

 - The personnel employed at this location are residents of the local area

 - The operation is used to provide functions that are core to the services the business provides to BHP

 - Must have an ABN and be registered for GST (if required)

 - Must have appropriate insurances including Workers Compensation (if an Employer) and a minimum of $10M Public Liability.
 Certificates of Currency must be provided.
 Tax Invoices are not accepted

 - Must provide goods or services aligned with the BHP Global Supply goods and services categories (see list below)

 - Must have the appropriate personnel, management and financial capacity to deliver goods and services to BHP / BMA / BMC (whichever is applicable)

 - Must agree to the LBP Purchase Order Terms and Conditions

-- Must demonstrate alignment with BHP’s Charter Values and Code of Business Conduct, and BHP Minimum Requirement for Suppliers
+- Must demonstrate alignment with BHP Purpose and Charter and Code of Business Conduct, and BHP Minimum Requirement for Suppliers

 Suppliers who carry out services at BHP / BMA / BMC operations will need to meet additional requirements prior to undertaking approved work.
 Suppliers may also be required to have additional mandatory insurances/policies and procedures for the goods/services they provide and will need to be able to provide these on request.